kajelad/numpy_quad/README.txt

 -------------------------------------------------------------------------------
 Issues

-- dotfunc currently bugged, np.dot and the @ operator do not function.

 - cannablizes the dtype descriptor of the np.float128 dtype.
 It is unclear what effects this has on np.float128, using it in conjunction with np.quad is not recommended (as a general consideration, using np.float128 in any other context